HMCS Athabaskan (DDG 282): NATO exercises

 In January 2016, Athabaskan was outfitted with one of the Canadian Navy's first AN/USC-69(V3) antennas under the Short-Term Satellite Communications Upgrade (STSCU) Project.
 The installation was meant to increase the ship's bandwidth prior to sailing on joint exercises with American forces.

 In September 2016 Athabaskan was among the Canadian warships deployed to the NATO naval training exercise Cutlass Fury off the east coast of North America.

 Fate

 In September 2016, the RCN announced that Athabaskan would be paid off in early 2017, leaving the navy without a platform capable of long-range air defence, at least until the introduction of the planned Canadian Surface Combatant.
 After returning from her last port visit in Bermuda, the ship conducted two days sails for families and past crew members, on 7 and 8 March 2017, respectively.
 The vessel conducted a final sail past of Halifax Harbour on 10 March 2017, upon which she was paid off and the ship's company reassigned to other units.
 In February 2018 Marine Recycling Corporation secured a -million contract to dismantle Athabaskan at its facility at Sydney, Nova Scotia.
+She left Halifax on 29 March 2018 for Sydney, Nova Scotia to be scrapped.